Index

 The available customization options are:

-• IP Address Ranges:
+• IP Address Ranges or Hosts File:

 • Switch from IP Address Ranges (IPv4 only) to the Hosts file (IPv4/6) as the source for IPs to target